Fairfax set to change name of Sir Francis Drake Boulevard

 RELATED: Sir Francis Drake statue removed in Marin County

-Sir Francis Drake being the first white man to land on the nearby shore carries less weight here than his pas as a slave trader and his detrimental impact on the local tribe.
+Sir Francis Drake being the first white man to land on nearby shore carries less weight here than his past as a slave trader and his detrimental impact on local Native Americans.

-The council wants to call the thoroughfare the Coastal Miwok Trail, at least within the borders of Fairfax.
+The council wants to call the road the Coastal Miwok Trail, at least within the borders of Fairfax.

-Vice-Mayor Stephanie Hellman sees the Town Council having made a moral decision.
+Vice-Mayor Stephanie Hellman sees the Town Council as having made a moral decision.

 "There are some things in the name of progress that just have to be done," Hellman says.